OfficialZeusLabs/Nft-assets/README.md

 #
 > ## Overview
 <p align="justify">
-NFT Factory is a groundbreaking project by Zeus Labs aimed at democratizing access to financial assets by tokenizing real-world assets seamlessly on the Celo blockchain.
+NFT Factory is a groundbreaking project by Zeus Labs aimed at democratizing access to financial assets by tokenizing real-world assets seamlessly on the Gnosis blockchain.
 This repository contains the Minimum Viable Product (MVP) of the NFT Factory, providing the foundation for creating and managing NFTs representing real-world assets.
 </p>